brunenberg/html-entity-decoder/README.md

 ## Installation

 To install HTML Entity Decoder, download the latest release from the GitHub repository and extract the contents.
-Inside the `dist` folder, you will find the executable file for the application.
+You will find the executable file for the application.

-## Shortcut for Easy Access

-For your convenience, a shortcut named `HTML Entity Decoder.lnk` is included in the project.
-You can place this shortcut on your desktop or any other preferred location for quick access to the HTML Entity Decoder application.
-Simply double-click the shortcut to launch the application without navigating to the installation directory.

 ## Usage